Frobenius morphisms and derived categories on two dimensional toric Deligne-Mumford stacks: Introduction

 We freely use terminology defined in \S2.1 and \S2.2 after these subsections.
 We always work over the complex number field $\C$, and note that (certain generalized) Frobenius morphisms can be defined on toric varieties over $\C$ (or actually any fields, see \S\ref{subsec:Frobenius}).

 The authors began this research during their stay in the Max Planck Institute for Mathematics.
 They appreciate the Max Planck Institute for Mathematics for their hospitality and stimulating environment.
 R.O. thanks Zheng Hua, Akira Ishii, Hiroshi Iritani, Yoshiyuki Kimura, Hiraku Nakajima, So Okada and Kazushi Ueda for useful discussions.
 He also thanks Research Institute for Mathematical Sciences, Kyoto University, and Institut des Hautes \'Etudse Scientifiques.
 He thanks Isamu Iwanari for answering his question about Remark~\ref{rem:stackyfan}.
 He is supported by GCOE `Fostering top leaders in mathematics', Kyoto University.
 H.U. is supported by the Grants-in-Aid for Scientific Research (No.23340011).
+The authors are very grateful to the referees for the careful reading of the paper.

 \paragraph{Notation} For any vector space $\C^s$ and any $m\in \Z_{>0}$, we denote by $\wedge m\colon\C^s\to\C^s$ a map defined by $\wedge m(z_1,\ldots,z_s)=(z_1^{m},\ldots,z_s^{m})$.
 We denote by $\Z_m$ the cyclic group $\Z/m\Z$.
 For any real vector $\mbi v={}^t(v_1,\ldots,v_s)\in\R^s$, we put $\lfloor\mbi v\rfloor={}^t(\lfloor v_1\rfloor,\ldots, \lfloor v_s\rfloor)\in\Z^s$, where $\lfloor v_i \rfloor$ is the integer satisfying $\lfloor v_i\rfloor\le v_i <\lfloor v_i\rfloor +1$.